Mouse Guard: Mouse Guard: Legends of the Guard

+Mouse Guard: Dawn of the Black Axe

+A miniseries written by Petersen and drawn by Gabriel Rodríguez, Dawn of the Black Axe will take place chronologically before all other tales, focusing on Bardrick, the first mouse to wield the Black Axe.
+Petersen expressed his hope that this would be the first of many miniseries made in collaboration with another artist.
+The first issue is scheduled for March 2025.

 Sketchbooks

 2006: Petersen created a Mouse Guard Sketchbook that was self-distributed, both through his website and at conventions.
 Each copy had a unique sketch by Petersen drawn on the inside of the front cover.

-2007: A second sketchbook was released in July 2007, which debuted at the San Diego Comic-Con.
+2007: A second sketchbook was released in July 2007, which debuted at San Diego Comic-Con.
 This release was 40 pages, black and white, with a mix of pencil sketches, inked convention drawings, and new character profiles.
 Production was strictly limited to 333 numbered copies.

-2008: A third sketchbook was released in July 2008, available at the San Diego Comic-Con.
+2008: A third sketchbook was released in July 2008, available at San Diego Comic-Con.
 This was a 24-page release in full color, utilizing a hand selected pick of commissioned sketches drawn at conventions for fans.
 Production was limited to 300 numbered copies.

 2009: Like the 2008 Sketchbook, this was also a full color 24 page publication of handpicked commissions.
-Its debut was the San Diego Comic Con in 2009.
+Its debut was San Diego Comic-Con in 2009.
 Production was limited to 300 copies.